andresmechali/mlnd_capstone/README.md

 the following: https://www.kaggle.com/c/quora-question-pairs/data under the names _train.csv.zip_ and _test.csv.zip_.
 Both of them should be put in a folder called _data_

+## Code
+All the necessary Python code used for this project can be found in the file named _MLND-Capstone.ipynb_.

 ## Software requirements
 The following software is required to be installed in order to run the code:
 * Python 3.5 or higher